puppup420247-org/EdgeEnterprise/edgeenterprise/edge-configuration-and-experiments.md

 ## About the service

 In all the preceding scenarios, the service delivers the feature flag values to the browser client so they can be applied.
-Depending on the update, configurations are applied immediately or when the user restarts the browser when prompted to do so.
+Depending on the update, configurations are applied immediately or when the user restarts the browser.

 Organizations can control the interaction with this service using the settings of the [ExperimentationAndConfigurationServiceControl](https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#experimentationandconfigurationservicecontrol) policy.
 You can use this policy to receive configurations only, or get configurations and feature rollouts/experiments.